Dubai's Daman sells 22.7 percent stake, says near to IPO

 In 2009, Daman said it had attracted a strategic investor who committed to invest 100 million dirhams in the company, and was moving ahead to secure additional equity investment of about 200 million dirhams.

-But that fundraising valued Daman at about 850 million dirhams, nearly double the current valuation, signalling the extent to which investment firms in the UAE have suffered post the global financial crisis.
+But that fundraising valued Daman at about 850 million dirhams, nearly double the current valuation, signaling the extent to which investment firms in the UAE have suffered post the global financial crisis.

 Dubai's benchmark index .DFMGI has fallen 76.9 percent since its 2008 peak, while Abu Dhabi's exchange .ADI has dropped 51.9 percent in the same time frame.